PoojaChoudhary03/Flight_Delay_Prediction/README.md

 On the EDA notebook, the few questions were addressesd, we tried to solve those questions and got the better understanding why the flights are getting delayed.

 ### Modelling
-Now that the data has been cleaned and gone through a thorough EDA process done in two stages, its time to start with the modeling.
+Now that the data has been cleaned and gone through a thorough EDA process, its time to start with the modeling.
 I am not sure which Machine Learning algorithm will be the best for this.
 But we tried Linear Regression and Randon Forest to get the better results.

 ### Summary & Recommendations